Formulary

 • MRC = Medical Research Council breathlessness / dyspnoea scale; CAT = COPD Assessment Test

-Initial inhaled therapy: Initial pharmacological management of COPD should be carried out according to the individualised assessment of symptoms and exacerbation risk and subsequent categorisation to one of four groups A, B, C, or D:
+Initial inhaled therapy: Initial pharmacological management of COPD should be carried out according to the individualised assessment of symptoms and exacerbation risk and subsequent categorisation to one of three groups A, B, or E:

 For more information on the Medical Research Council (MRC) breathlessness / dyspnoea scale, click here